MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr013.md

 ---
 title: "XR-013: Linking Microsoft Accounts with Publisher Accounts"
-description: On Xbox One, titles that use partner-hosted services or accounts that require credentials must link that account with the user’s Microsoft account. ms.topic: article
+description: On Xbox One, titles that use partner-hosted services or accounts that require credentials must link that account with the user's Microsoft account.
-keywords: windows 10, uwp, games, xbox, xbox live, policies ms.localizationpriority: medium ms.date: 03/18/2019
+kindex: "XR-013: Linking Microsoft Accounts with Publisher Accounts"
+kindex: policies
+ms.topic: article
+ms.localizationpriority: medium
+ms.date: 03/18/2019
 ---

 # XR-013: Linking Microsoft Accounts with Publisher Accounts

-On Xbox One, titles that use partner-hosted services or accounts that require credentials must link that account with the user’s Microsoft account.
+On Xbox One (or later) consoles, titles that use partner-hosted services or accounts that require credentials must link that account with the user's Microsoft account.

-Outside of Xbox One, titles can choose to allow account linking to support their game experience.
+Outside of Xbox One (or later), titles can choose to allow account linking to support their game experience.

 If account linking is enabled within the title, the following rules apply: